besnoi/clove/ReadMe.md

 Clove is a useful LÖVE library using which you can easily (super-easily) loads huge amount of assets.
 It also makes the process of requiring libraries super-easy.
 So two birds with one shot- libraries and assets!
-And please note here asset means "images,fonts,sounds and videos"
+And please note here asset means "images, fonts,s ounds and videos" (Files are scheduled for now!
+Please read [contribution](#Contribution) for that)

 ## Table Of Contents